 The coronavirus pandemic has been testing in so many ways, for so many different people.
-One such group is brides and grooms-to-be, whose plans to get married have been disrupted for the past year due to the danger of COVID spreading among large groups.
+One such group is brides and grooms-to-be, whose plans to get married have been disrupted for the past 15 months due to the danger of COVID spreading among large groups.

 From 8 March, wedding ceremonies with 6 people opened up, but only in exceptional circumstances and with no receptions allowed.